brainlife/docs/docs/cli/group.md

 ```

-Once you obtain the dataset records (`res`) you can iterate through each datasets and do any group analysis, or you can visualize the content of product.json.
+As you can see, you can construct your query and make a request to brainlife API with your access token issued by running `bl login`.
+Once you obtain the dataset records (`res`) you can iterate through each dataset and do any group analysis, or generate visualization using the content of meta and product objects.

-For example, the following code shows how to convert the base64 encoded acpc alignment QC images obtained above into a single HTML page.
+For example, the following code shows how to convert the QC images from ACPC Alignment App into a single HTML page.

 ```python